andrewgioia/keyrune/README.md

 Feel free to edit the source files and compile Keyrune to fit your needs.
 Currently LESS is supported, with Sass coming soon.

+## Using Keyrune on the Desktop

+To copy Keyrune symbols into your desktop software (or access to vectors directly), go to the [http://andrewgioia.github.io/Keyrune/cheatsheet.html](Cheatsheet)] on the documentation site, copy the character (not the unicode representation), and then paste it into your desktop application after installing keyrune.otf.

 ## License

 All set symbol images are copyright Wizards of the Coast ([http://magicthegathering.com](http://magicthegathering.com))